Tiananmen Massacre Statue Barricaded at Hong Kong University

 But the organization had said that it was dissolving and that it did not own the sculpture.
 The university was told to speak to its creator instead.

-When reached by The Associated Press, sculptor Galschiøt said he was unaware of what was happening to the sculpture Wednesday.
+When reached by The Associated Press, sculptor Galschiøt said he was only aware of what was happening to the sculpture Wednesday from media reports and social media.

+“We don’t know exactly what happened, but I fear they destroy it,” he said.
+“This is my sculpture, and it is my property.”

 The dispute over the Pillar of Shame comes as Hong Kong authorities crack down on political dissent in the city, following the implementation of a national security law that appeared to target much of the pro-democracy movement.